ivy-gmbh/bubble-benchmark/README.md

 ## Test:

-250 concurent users making requests to bubble sort a list of 1000 positive 32bit integers with a slack time of 100ms between requests.
+250 concurent users over 10 minutes making requests to bubble sort a list of 1000 positive 32bit integers with a slack time of 100ms between requests.

 The servers were deployed to GCP Cloud Run with the following spec: